Mostafa1Jamal1/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home > is an executable file that changes the working directory to the user's home directory

 3-listfiles > is an executable file that display current directory contents in a long format

+4-listmorefiles > is an executable file that display current directory contents in a long format including the hidden files